Pedro-A-D-S/diamonds_price_prediction/README.md

 kedro viz
 ```

 This pipeline is divided in two main steps: data preprocessing and model training pipelines (both inside src/pipelines)

 ![Pipeline](/diamond-price-prediction/img/pipeline.png)

 ## Next Steps

-Once the model is successfully trained and evaluated, it can be deployed into GemExquisite's pricing system, enabling real-time price estimation for diamonds.
+Once the model is successfully trained and evaluated, it can be deployed into GemExquisite's pricing system, enabling real-time or batch price estimation for diamonds.
 This will enhance the customer experience and establish GemExquisite as a trusted provider of high-quality diamonds with transparent pricing information.

 ## Contribuiting